lukasturcani/atomlite/README.rst

 AtomLite
 ========

 AtomLite is a Python library for simple molecular database on top of SQLite_.
-It's goals are as follows:

-#.
-Read and write molecules to SQLite easily.
-#.
-Read and write JSON properties associated with molecules easily.
-#.
-Allow users to interact with the database through SQL commands to
-   fulfil more complex use cases.

-In other words AtomLite should keep simple interactions with the database simple, while keeping complex thing achievable.

 For an alternative to AtomLite, which provides stronger integration with RDKIT, and a greater focus on cheminformatics, see chemicalite_.